 When Melanie isn't in clinic, she spends her time with her young son, Joshua, "the most important person in my life."
 She and Joshua love Oregon with its breadth of outdoor activities and wealth of food and wine.
 "I also love being creative, whether it is crafts, home improvement and decoration, landscape design (I've embarked on a project creating an oasis in my backyard!), or playing music."

-Physician Assistant Cheston Wong is part of the new wave of newcomers to Portland, by way of California.
+Physician Assistant Cheston Wong is part of the wave of newcomers to Portland, by way of California.
 Not surprisingly Portland’s famous attributes—the outdoors, food culture and thriving music scene—lured him here.
-As a Physician Assistant at GreenField Health, he will be working with my colleagues to provide primary care services that are coordinated, team-based, and personalized.
+As a Physician Assistant at GreenField Health, he will be working with fellow GreenField clinicians to provide primary care services that are coordinated, team-based, and personalized.

 During his undergraduate work at the University of California, Davis, Cheston provided care in a variety of clinical settings, most notably in Internal Medicine.
 “During this time I was the Co-Director for the Paul Hom Asian Clinic, which provides free medical services to underserved Asian American communities,” he says